lwasser/python-ecology/04-merging-data.md

 	surveySubLast10 = surveys_df[-10:-1]

 When we concatenate DataFrames, we need to specify the axis. `axis=0` tells Pandas to stack the second DataFrame under the first one.
-It will automatically detect whether the column names are the same and will stack accordingly. `axis=0` will stack the columns in the second DataFrame to the RIGHT of the first DataFrame
+It will automatically detect whether the column names are the same and will stack accordingly. `axis=0` will stack the columns in the second DataFrame to the RIGHT of the first DataFrame.
+To stack the data vertically, we need to make sure we have the same columns and associated column format in both datasets.
+When we stack horizonally, we want to make sure what we are doing makes sense (ie the data are related in some way).

 	#stack the DataFrames on top of each other
 	verticalStack=pd.concat([surveySub, surveySubLast10], axis=0)